ssbc/private-group-spec/group/add-member/README.md

 ```

 Notes:
+- `initialMsg` is the same as `tangles.group.root`
+  - the redundancy is here to make it more obvious which root you should be using the compute `group_id`
+  - in the future our tangles may be _cloaked_ which means this key would become more important
 - `recps` must include the `group_id` and a `feed_id` (one or more)
   - this ensures that everyone has the same info about who's been added
   - if including multiple, keep in mind `max_attempts` of your application